roman/nixDir/README.md

 ### The `lib` output

-To add a `lib` export to your flake, include a `nix/lib.nix` inside your.For
+To add a `lib` export to your flake, include a `nix/lib.nix` inside your `nix` directory.
+For example:
-example:

 ``` nix
 # nix/lib.nix